metamuffin/kekchess/README.md

 # output the current state in fen
 dump

+# output the current state graphically and a link to the lichess editor for the current state
+dump_debug

 # get all possible moves for a tile (use algebraic notation)
 possible_moves <tile>
 # sample output: